Tell your Member of Parliament to respect our end-of-life rights:

 An advance request could save a person from having to endure years — perhaps even decades — of unwanted suffering.

-With your help, we’re calling on decision-makers to respect all Canadians’ end-of-life rights by supporting advance requests for assisted dying.
+With your help, we’re calling on decision-makers to respect all peoples’ end-of-life rights by supporting advance requests for assisted dying.

 The time to act is now

 After years of advocating for this option, we are closer than ever to having advance requests permitted under the law.
-Now that the Special Joint Committee has been reconstituted (with a deadline of June 23, 2022 to report back to Parliament on their review and any recommendations they are making) it’s time to let our decision-makers know that Canadians want advance requests for assisted dying.
+Now that the Special Joint Committee has been reconstituted (with a deadline of February 17, 2023 to report back to Parliament on their review and any recommendations they are making) it’s time to let our decision-makers know that people across Canada want advance requests for assisted dying.

-Tell your Member of Parliament that advance requests are critical to giving all Canadians peace of mind — and ensuring compassion, equality and choice at end of life.
+Tell your Member of Parliament that advance requests are critical to giving all people across Canada peace of mind — and ensuring compassion, equality and choice at end of life.

 Empower.
 Inform.
 Protect your rights.